PAGE UPDATED: 17.06.2022

 That’s the beauty of these smaller sites: no wardens patrolling the place like prison guards.
 People trust each other here.
 It’s how life should be.

-So, instead, we spent some quiet, reflective time exploring the little churchyard just opposite the campsite, and here discovered many Roberts’ gravestones.
+So, instead, we spent some quiet reflective time exploring St Hywyn’s church where we discovered many Roberts’ gravestones.

 However, the road was calling us onwards, but it was hard to leave this place.
-Gav said a quiet farewell to his fellow Roberts clan – and the life he, himself, could have had – before climbing back in the van.
+Gav said a quiet farewell to the Roberts clan and the life he, himself, could have had before climbing back in the van.